Trading 212 Trading 212 Import Guide

 Step 1: Export Your Trading 212 Trading History

-5. Save the CSV file to your computer
+5. Download the generated CSV to your computer.

 Step 2: Import into AllInvestView